poetapp/documentation/rdd/separate-file-uploads.md

 Create an API endpoint that allows files to be uploaded directly to IPFS.
 This endpoint will return an IPFS hash.
 It may also return an `archiveUrl` if it make sense to do so.
 The node should store the IPFS hash in the database.

 The endpoint needs to support all types of file formats: audio, video, image, and text.
-More research will need to be done on this sepecifically for its own PR.
+More research will need to be done on this specifically for its own PR.

 For debugging purposes it would be good to store the resulting hash in the mongo db.